openhab/openhab-docs/_addons_bindings/zwave/doc/hank/hkzwfld01_0_0.md

 ![HKZW_FLD01 product image](https://www.cd-jackson.com/zwave_device_uploads/674/674_default.jpg)

+The HKZW_FLD01 supports routing.
+This allows the device to communicate using other routing enabled devices as intermediate routers.
+This device is unable to participate in the routing of data from other devices.

+The HKZW_FLD01 does not permanently listen for messages sent from the controller - it will periodically wake up automatically to check if the controller has messages to send, but will sleep most of the time to conserve battery life.
+The wakeup period can be configured in the user interface - it is advisable not to make this too short as it will impact battery life - a reasonable compromise is 1 hour.
+The wakeup period does not impact the devices ability to report events or sensor data.
+The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

 ## Overview

 HANK Flood Sensor is a device that is capable od both detecting leaks and floods when the level of water gest too low in a pool or a tank.
 Flood Sensor can work with your Z-Wave network to prevent emergencies such as burst water boiler to leakingar conditioners.